kayladowling/kayladowling.github.io/_posts/2015-12-20-timecomplexity.md

 Example:
 ![Imgur](http://i.imgur.com/GBAqhfM.png)

-By understanding time complexity at basic level gives you tools to write better code.
+By understanding time complexity at a basic level gives you the tools to write better code.
 For more information on common algorithms’ time complexity: http://bigocheatsheet.com/